Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 #### Rough Circuitry Layout

-For the regen circuit, I’ll need voltage regulators and therefore an understanding of how they work.
-The goal of this side project is to gain somewhat of an understanding of how voltage regulators work by converting the 50 V DC from a battery I made into 5 V DC I can use to charge my phone.

 #### Voltage Regulator Side Project

-When you hear “electric scooter,” what do you think?
-If your answer is anything except for “a phone charger,” I think that's a problem in need of addressing and part of what this side project seeks to fix.
+When you hear " electric scooter,"  what do you think?
+If your answer is anything except for " a phone charger,"  I think that's a problem in need of addressing and part of what this side project seeks to fix.

 ##### Background